Elsenfeld

-Elsenfeld is a market municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
+Elsenfeld (/de/) is a market municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany.
 It is located on the river Main between the hills of the Spessart, east of the river, and Odenwald, west of the river.
 Elsenfeld has a total population of around 9,000.

 Geography

 Location

 Elsenfeld lies in the "Bavarian Lower Main Region" (Bayerischer Untermain) on the Main's right bank.
 Running through the community is the brook Elsava, which empties into the Main at Elsenfeld.

 Subdivisions

 The community has the following Gemarkungen (traditional rural cadastral areas): Eichelsbach, Elsenfeld, Rück, Schippach and Himmelthal (formerly a monastery estate).